Basic Quantum Algorithms: Analysis of the algorithm

 The next step is to apply $g=\big(2\, \ket{\textrm{d}}\bra{\textrm{d}} - I_N\big)$.
 Let us show that the action of $g$ is a reflection about the axis defined by $\ket{\textrm{d}}$.
 This proof is done in two parts.
 First, we show that $\ket{\textrm{d}}$ is invariant under the action of $g$.
 Second, we show that the action of $g$ on $\ket{\textrm{d}^\perp}$ inverts the sign of $\ket{\textrm{d}^\perp}$, where $\ket{\textrm{d}^\perp}$ is any vector orthogonal to $\ket{\textrm{d}}$.
 The first step follows from

 because $\braket{\textrm{d}}{\textrm{d}}=1$.
 The second step follows from

 because $\braket{\textrm{d}}{\textrm{d}^\perp}=0$.

 Fig.~\ref{fig:Grover_analysis_3} depicts $g\, u_{f} \ket{\textrm{d}}$ and shows that the action of $g u_{f}$ rotates the initial state by $\theta$ degrees towards $\ket{x_0}$.
-Since $\theta$ is a small angle, this achievement is modest but promising.
-It is easy to see that the second action of $g u_{f}$ repeats the process of rotating $\theta$ degrees towards $\ket{x_0}$.
-We want to know how many iterations $r$ are needed such as $r \theta=\pi/2$?
+Since $\theta$ is a small angle, this improvement is modest but promising.
+It is easy to see that the second application of $g u_{f}$ repeats the process of rotating by $\theta$ degrees towards $\ket{x_0}$.
+We want to know how many iterations $r$ are needed so that $r \theta=\pi/2$.
 The number of iterations is

-It is still missing the calculation of the success probability.
+It remains to calculate the success probability.
 After $r$ iterations, the state of the qubits is

 Vector $\ket{\psi}$ is almost orthogonal to $\ket{\textrm{d}}$ at this point, as depicted in Fig.~\ref{fig:Grover_analysis_4}.
 The angle between $\ket{\psi}$ and $\ket{x_0}$ is less than or equal to $\theta/2$.
 The success probability is greater than or equal to the absolute square of the amplitude of $\ket{x_0}$ in the decomposition of $\ket{\psi}$ in the computational basis.
 This amplitude is $a$ as shown in Fig.~\ref{fig:Grover_analysis_4}.
-The orthogonal projection of $\ket{x_0}$ on the final state is at most $\cos(\theta/2)$.
+The orthogonal projection of $\ket{x_0}$ on the final state is at least $\cos(\theta/2)$.
 Therefore, the success probability $p=|a|^2$ satisfies